Strategy11/formidable-forms/readme.txt

 If you run a WordPress membership site, then you need more advanced forms.

-The Formidable Form builder plugin allows you to customize your WordPress user registration forms, so you can collect additional data when the user profile is created.
+The Formidable Form builder allows you to customize your WordPress user registration forms, so you can collect additional data when the user profile is created.

-With our front-end form editing, you can also build custom profile forms and allow users to keep their profile updated, or even progressively add to the profile from a set of forms, from the first lead form to the last payment form.
+With our front-end editing, you can also build custom profile forms and allow users to keep their profile updated, or even progressively add to the profile from a set of forms, from the first lead form to the last payment form.

 Our front-end form editing feature is unique to us, and you will not find any other WordPress form plugin offering such a solution with the level of extendability that we do.